webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     end

     rect rgb(225,245,255)
-    Note over A,F: Optional SFU to P2P downgrade opt Optional downgrade is enabled and dwell timer expires S->>S: Transition SFU to Downgrading
+    Note over A,F: Future SFU to P2P downgrade - not implemented opt Future downgrade is implemented and its dwell timer expires S->>S: Transition SFU to Downgrading
         S->>S: Commit room mode P2P and increment signal epoch S->>F: A leaves room with lifecycle ID